velascoandres/excalibur/README.md

 ```

 ### Create a DTO class for update and create:
-It's important extends from `PrincipalDto`
+It's important extends from `BaseDTO`

 ```typescript